Binghamton University Programs Rise in U.S. News & World Report Graduate School Rankings

 The Clinical Psychology program offers a PhD that aims to create sensitive and caring psychologists who are prepared to provide new knowledge and insight to the complex questions about the assessment and treatment of mental-health needs.
 Students from the program have gone on to complete residencies, internships and dissertation research.

 The Decker School of Nursing offers master’s, PhD, certificate and doctor of nursing programs.
 These are exciting times for the school, part of the Decker College of Nursing and Health Sciences, as it relocates to Binghamton University’s Health Sciences Campus in Johnson City in 2021.
 There are also advanced certificate programs available in disaster management, forensic health and nursing education.
 Program graduates have gone on to work at Mount Sinai Hospital, SUNY Upstate Medical University, Albany Medical Center and many others.

-The Nursing program is ranked #103 and the Doctor of Nursing Practice program is ranked #114.
+The Nursing program moved up to #100 and the Doctor of Nursing Practice program moved up to #109.

 The Department of Political Science offers master’s and PhD programs that provide graduates with advanced training suitable for policy analysis, journalism or other professional careers.
 Students can specialize in international relations and foreign policy, human rights, political parties, campaigns and campaign finance, and religion and politics.
 Graduates have gone on to work in tax policy analysis, human rights research and journalism, as well as to teach at prestigious institutions around the country.